๐1. Introduction

 - Select "Delete Play Games account & data"

-- Uninstall Sudoku Puzzle
+- Uninstall Sudoku Battle

 - Long-press app icon > Uninstall